dbutz/SchoolSite-Pro-Docs/redistricting/modifyPlans/addSchool.md

 ![updateSchools.png](modifyImages/updateSchools.png)

-Type in the name of the new school and its capacity, and click Applu.
+Type in the name of the new school and its capacity, and click Apply.

 ![addSchool](modifyImages/addSchool.png)